dayer4b/anselmh.github.com/about/index.md

 You can hire me for the following list of work:

 - **Front-end development** (HTML5, CSS, JavaScript).
 If you want a performance optimized, well coded and modern project, I am happy to do it.
 This can be a cool, small one pager but also a large-scale web application.
+- **Website Audits**.
+I do performance and code quality audits and check if your code works fine in most cases.
 - **Code Reviews**.
 I do code quality reviews of existing code and give advice on how to improve it.
 - **Device Testing**.
 I test, debug and review each project on a mass of devices in one of our device labs.
 This also correlates with my open source project [opendevicelab.com](http://opendevicelab.com/)
 - [**Speaking** about front end development](/conf/).